mpalatsi/tabvana/README.md

 ## 🔒 Privacy Policy

 Your privacy is important.
-Here's how FoxBoard handles your data:
+Here's how Tabvana handles your data:

 *   **Data Collected & Stored:**
     *   **Settings:** User preferences such as your chosen Unsplash theme, quality setting, username (optional, for greeting), preferred temperature unit, and selected search engine are stored.